 Next year we have a couple of joint concerts planned, one with a choir from Sydney.
 We also have plans to work together with the Conservatorium and do some performances with the baroque string ensembles.
 We’re singing with Eric Whitacre when he comes to Monash University, and we’re doing another collaboration with The Song Company.
 And potentially we have an exciting recording project in the works…

 Because of our commitment to singing the church services, and because the students are obviously studying, there’s a limit to how much we can fit into a year’s season.

 What are your thoughts on the criticism I’ve often heard from singing teachers, that singing in choirs like Trinity which demand quite a lot of your time, can be harmful to your developing vocal technique as a soloist.
 (I’ve always taken that with a grain of salt, you obviously don’t want to burn out with too much on your plate, but surely as long as you are singing with your support switched on and not mindlessly draining yourself, choirs can be fantastic)

 I would counter, that choirs like Trinity provide an unparalleled music education for eighteen year olds, and as long as they’re being encouraged to sing healthily… I certainly encourage my singers to sing healthily, I know that a lot of organist conductors don’t do that.
 I’m not one of those, I’m a singer conductor.

-In terms of what I asked the choristers: I try never to use the word blend.
+In terms of what I ask the choristers: I try never to use the word blend.
 I think a choir should be a sum of its parts.
 I think an engaging sound comes from everyone singing properly.
 If one person is singing three times as loud as everyone, it’s not going to work!
 But I ask, particularly the sopranos and altos, to match volume and vowel sound.